How can managers best support employees’ mental health

 2. Partnering with mental health providers

-Many workers suffering as a result of the pandemic may not be exhibiting clear mental health problems.
+Many workers who suffered as a result of the pandemic may not be exhibiting clear mental health problems.
 Rather, they could be experiencing a disruption in their personal lives that is bleeding into and negatively affecting their work.

-An example of this might be an employee who spends a significant amount of time talking about a marital conflict during home quarantine, thus interfering with workplace productivity.
+An example might be an employee who spends a significant amount of time discussing a marital conflict during home quarantine, thus interfering with workplace productivity.

 In this case, a manager can support employees' mental health by putting in place a mitigation strategy that would refer that employee to a mental health provider or other supportive resources who can help.
 In these cases, it’s useful to have an established partnership with a local provider and for employers to become familiar with the resources that are available to support employees’ mental health.
 You can partner with therapists, mental health facilities, chaplaincy organizations, and even substance abuse centers to direct employees in need to the right place to get help and support.

 Over half of civilian workers have access to an employee assistance program, which provides free, confidential counseling to employees.
 Some larger companies may have their own in-house programs that provide direct access to mental health providers.
 But even smaller companies can set up partnerships that give workers access to counseling on an ad hoc basis.